How to detect and prevent mortgage fraud

 Mortgage loan frauds in any fintech or financial institution indicate a lack of due diligence and bad lending practices.
 This erodes the investors’ confidence and trust, which negatively impacts the lender’s reputation–making it difficult for them to sell their loans.
 In the long run, lenders will struggle to survive and grow since loans remain unsold due to a tarnished reputation that goes around among investors.

-How do you fight mortgage fraud?
+How to prevent mortgage fraud?

 The best way to fight mortgage loan fraud is through a layered approach that involves a comprehensive mortgage fraud framework, protocols, and document fraud detection solutions.
 This ensures that preventative measures are taken during the home loan underwriting process–here’s how it works.